GongT/baobao/@idlebox/state/etc/state.api.md

     action: string;
 }

-// Warning: (ae-missing-release-tag) "IMessageHandlerInternal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IMessageHandlerInternal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type IMessageHandlerInternal = (message: IMessage) => Promise<any>;

-// Warning: (ae-missing-release-tag) "IPCDriver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IPCDriver" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IPCDriver extends IDisposable {